C.F. Kettering once said, “My interest is in the future because I am going to spend the rest of my life there.”

 What is propensity modeling?

-So, for example, propensity modeling can help a marketing team predict the likelihood that a lead will convert to a customer.
+So, for example, a propensity model can help a marketing team predict, through data science o machine learning, the likelihood that a lead will convert to a customer.
 Or that a customer will churn.
 Or even that an email recipient will unsubscribe.

 The propensity score, then, is the probability that the visitor, lead, or customer will perform a certain action.